SvenDowideit/dockerfiles/samba-share/README.md

 ------------

-The `niccokunzmann/samba-share` container uses the bind-mounted docker client and socket to introspect the configuration of the specified container, and then uses that information to setup a new container that is `--volumes-from` setup to give it access.
+The `niccokunzmann/samba-share` container uses the bind-mounted docker client and socket to introspect the configuration of the specified container and, then uses that information to setup a new container that is `--volumes-from` setup to give it access.

 Tested